 We appreciate students who want to help the animals.
 And, we enjoy meeting kids of all ages who love animals as much as we do!
 At Animal Friends, there are many ways you can get involved by helping the animals.

-Kids who want to help the animals but aren’t old enough to become official Animal Friends volunteers can still make an impact!
+Kids and teens who want to help the animals can make an impact!
 Below are some ways you can get involved at Animal Friends and support the dogs, cats and rabbits in our care.

 - Organize a school or community supply drive.
 Click here for information about hosting a supply drive.
 Please note that we do not accept homemade treats.